damianhakert/damianhakert.github.io/source/direction/index.md

 At GitLab the company we try to make what our users and we need (many of us are or used to be developers).
 But if a customer of us requests a feature that carries extra weight.
-Due to our short release cycle we can ship simple feature requests (for example an api extension) within one to two months.
+Due to our short release cycle we can ship simple feature requests (for example an API extension) within one to two months.

 ## Previous releases